Best email finder tools for sales and outreach in 2026

 Pricing & plans

 Public listings show paid plans from about $49/month, plus a free option.
 If your team is heavy on LinkedIn sourcing, the extension-first model shortens the time from profile view to CSV.
-Confirm current caps and team seats on the official pricing page before rollout.
+So confirm current caps and team seats on the official pricing page before rollout.

 Reviews & testing notes

-Capterra users rate Skrapp.io 4.5/5, citing an efficient Chrome experience.
-In tests, the extension sped up profile capture; bulk verify helped keep lists clean before importing to a CRM.
+Capterra users rate Skrapp.io 4.5/5 and cite an efficient Chrome experience.
+In tests, the extension sped up profile capture.
+Meanwhile, bulk verify kept lists clean before a CRM import.
 If you rely more on domain-wide discovery, pair Skrapp.io with a strong bulk domain search.

 4. Anymail Finder